There are lots of good reasons to be active outside...

 Now more than ever it's important to make sure that we're all doing our bit to make being outdoors safe for everyone.

-You can now exercise alone, with members of your household, or with up to 5 other people from outside your household.
-Up to two households are permitted to gather in groups of more than six people indoors or outdoors, provided members of different households can follow social distancing guidelines.
+You can now exercise alone, with members of your household, or with up to 1 other person from outside your household.
 For more detailed guidance see the Gov.uk website.

 Here are some useful resources to review before heading out: